-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they wish to lock in this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Northeast Bancorp of America, Inc. at (440) 234-9660 to learn more.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Northeast Bancorp of America, Inc. at (440) 234-9660 to discuss how we can help.

-Most Adjustable Rate Mortgages feature this cap, so they can't go up above a specified amount in a given period of time.
-There may be a cap on interest rate increases over the course of a year.
-For example: no more than two percent per year, even though the underlying index goes up by more than two percent.
-Sometimes an ARM has a "payment cap" that guarantees that your payment won't increase beyond a fixed amount in a given year.
-Most ARMs also cap your rate over the life of the loan.
+Most ARMs are capped, so they won't go up above a certain amount in a given period of time.
+There may be a cap on how much your interest rate can increase in one period.
+For example: no more than a couple percent a year, even though the underlying index increases by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the payment can increase in a given period.
+The majority of ARMs also cap your interest rate over the duration of the loan.

-ARMs usually start out at a very low rate that usually increases over time.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
 These loans are fixed for a number of years (3 or 5), then they adjust.
-These loans are best for people who anticipate moving within three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the initial lock expires.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the initial lock expires.